Ecstasy / MDMA

 Snorting MDMA is also possible but it is very painful.
 As with rectal use, the effects come on quicker and you need a smaller dose.

-Severe health incidents almost never occur, but when they do they can be fatal.
+Severe health incidents rarely occur, but when they do they can be fatal.
 Serious problems or even death are mostly caused by a combination of the pharmacological properties of the MDMA (the interaction between the substances) and the surroundings in which the drug is used (environment temperature, water intake, physical activity and other drug use, including alcohol).
 The risks of MDMA use are:

 MDMA disrupts your body temperature; your body gets warmer.
 When you use MDMA in a warm environment (in a club or in the sun during a festival) your body temperature rises even more.
 If you also dance for a long time without cooling down regularly, this might cause overheating.
 Overheating can occur with a “normal” dose of MDMA.

+These are symptoms that are also regular side effects of MDMA itself.
 If your body temperature stays high, the following symptoms can appear: